Japanese knotweed identification - the complete guide

 - Stems begin to change from green to a rich red/brown.

-In spring and summer months, Japanese knotweed is relatively easy to identify once you know what the characteristics are.
-Surveyors are expected to identify knotweed throughout all the seasons, even though in winter this problem weed becomes trickier to spot.
-Things to look out for are;
+In spring and summer months, identifying Japanese knotweed becomes relatively easy once you know its characteristics.
+Surveyors are however, expected to identify knotweed throughout all seasons, even though spotting this problem weed becomes trickier in winter.

 A growing number of surveyors are being sued for professional negligence as a result of missing Japanese knotweed during surveys.
 We’re here to help make sure knotweed can be correctly identified whatever the time of year.